Nova Southeastern University: Tampa Bay regional campus

 The Tampa Bay regional campus is a newly constructed 27 acre, 325000 ft2 campus located in Clearwater, Florida.
 Construction began in March 2018 and was completed in August 2019.
 The Drs.
 Kiran and Pallavi Patel Family Foundation committed to a $200 million donation to support the development of the campus.
 The former Tampa Bay regional campus was previously located in Brandon, Florida.
 Approximately 1,200 students will be registered for classes during the Fall 2019 semester.
 The university expressed plans to offer additional programs at the Tampa Bay campus, including osteopathic medicine, anesthesiologist assistant, occupational therapy, physical therapy, and nursing.

-Student Education Centers
+Student education centers

 NSU operates student education centers and satellite campuses in Fort Myers, Jacksonville, Miramar, Miami-Kendall Orlando, Palm Beach-Palm Beach Gardens, Tampa Bay-Clearwater, and San Juan, Puerto Rico.
 These centers provide computer labs, videoconferencing equipment, and other resources for distance students, who are not located near the main campus.